 Listen: « Shyne »

 Tris was brought up on a diet of French rap and today features among the most popular rappers of his country.
 Watch out for his soon-to-be released debut album Jeu de Corps.

 Listen: « Me se wu »

-He’s started in the South African TV rap talent show Vuzu, released his first single “Way Up” in 2015, and appeared on the track “Now Or Never” beside some of the best lyricists of the country (ProVerb, Reason and Kwesta).
-21-year-old Shane Eagle has eventually released his debut album Yellow in 2017.
+He started in the South African TV rap talent show Vuzu, released his first single “Way Up” in 2015, and appeared on the track “Now Or Never” beside some of the best lyricists in the country (ProVerb, Reason and Kwesta).
+21-year-old Shane Eagle released his debut album Yellow in 2017.

 Listen: « Julia »

 They do “dark and pure” rap, a hazy and contemplative music.
 The duo composed of Sanguee (vocals) and Momo Spazz (production) form the band Triplego.
 Originating from Montreuil (suburbs of Paris), they made themselves known on the captivating album 2020, freely downloadable here.